 There are several levels of flying licenses, ranging from student pilot to airline transport pilot.
 To obtain most types of flying licenses, pilots must be at least 18 years old, satisfy a written test and pass a physical examination; they must also log at least 250 hours of flying time.
 However, airline transport pilots must be 23 years old and log at least 1,500 hours of flying time.

-Jobs for airline and commercial pilots are projected to increase by 12% in the period from 2008-2018.
+Jobs for airline and commercial pilots are projected to witness a 8% growth in the period from 2018-2028.
 According to the BLS, most of the opportunities will be with low-cost and regional airlines and air cargo carriers.
 Competition for jobs at major airlines will be stiff, as the number of applicants will exceed the number of openings.
 Increased demand for passenger and cargo travel will be the main drivers for job growth.
 During this decade, many active airline pilots will also reach the mandatory retirement age of 65.

 Aeronautical engineers design, test and oversee the production of airplanes, helicopters, rockets and other types of airborne craft.
 Some also develop advanced technologies for aerodynamic vehicles such as submarines, hydrofoils, high-speed trains and wind turbines.
 Employers include airplane and aerospace manufacturers, national laboratories and government agencies.

 A bachelor's degree is required for nearly all entry-level aeronautical engineering jobs.
 The curriculum for a Bachelor of Science includes physical and life sciences, basic engineering courses, mathematics and courses on the fundamentals of flight.
 These lead to advanced courses in topics such as fixed-wing and rotary-wing aircraft, propulsion, fluid dynamics, heat transfer and spacecraft design.
 Many aeronautical engineers also study mechanical engineering in college, according to the BLS.